Is Blackjack insurance worth it?

 Be aware

 Successful card counting may get you banned, as you would pose a risk to the house.
-This rule applies in live online blackjack casinos IE as well.
-Thus, if you’re to use this technique, handle it with care.
+This rule applies to live online blackjack casinos, such as IE. Thus, if you’re to use this technique, handle it with care.

 Some players swear on the value of the insurance.
 However, the expected value long term is negative.
 The payout for a blackjack hand is 3:2.
 Thus, with a £10 wager, you may win £15.